Luke943/CircadianDesktops/README.md

 Circadian Desktops is a Python app for Windows 10 that changes your desktop background based on time of day.

+It can be run either as a Python module or built into an executable.

 ![Screenshot](screenshot.png)

 ### Desktop Images